jangya/portfolio/content/projects/Timely.md

 showInProjects: true
 ---

-A web app helps in tracking user's time inside ODC, it collects data from punching devices via API and present in grid table.
-This app also triggers mail daily basis to each user.
+Track and adjust your number of hours spend inside ODC.
+The UI offers a grid table page along with a dashboard and server collects data from punching devices and triggers mail every day.